Give Wisdom. Share Joy. Get up to 30% off the best gift for pet parents

 Hypertrophic Cardiomyopathy (Discovered in the Maine Coon)

-Hypertrophic Cardiomyopathy (Discovered in the Maine Coon) is a disorder where the heart muscle wall increases in thickness, eventually leading to heart failure.
+Hypertrophic Cardiomyopathy (Discovered in the Maine Coon) is a disorder in which the heart muscle wall increases in thickness, eventually leading to heart failure.

 Key Signs